 Expanding student access to academic and workplace skills by providing additional opportunities to earn college credits and industry certifications

-By providing a portable classroom outfitted with the equipment needed to teach the skills needed for Texans to maintain a competitive edge in a global economy, Region 13 will serve as the hub for multiple districts within the area.
+By providing a portable classroom outfitted with the equipment needed to teach the skills necessary for Texans to maintain a competitive edge in a global economy, Region 13 will serve as the hub for multiple districts within the area.

 The Mobile Lab in Action

-The portable design will allow Mobile Labs to move from district to district so that schools are not limited to only the certification or career pathways that their budget can cover.
-A curriculum developed in partnership with higher education institutions and business experts will be delivered by Region 13 staff to also cut back on district staffing costs.
+The portable design will allow Mobile Labs to move from district to district so that schools are not limited to the certification or career pathways that their budget can cover.
+A curriculum developed in partnership with higher education institutions and business experts can be delivered by Region 13 staff to cut back on district staffing costs.
 Students will be exposed to courses that focus on accelerated degree completions in high-demand fields while earning industry-approved credentials as part of their career and technology coursework.

-Mobile Labs will be a collaboration between public education, higher education, the Texas Workforce Commission, and regional businesses to identify regional areas of employment need and to develop instructional delivery that builds skills in students across Central Texas.
+Mobile Labs will be a collaboration between public education, higher education, the Texas Workforce Commission, and regional businesses to identify areas of employment need and to develop instructional delivery that builds skills in students across Central Texas.

 WHY MOBILE LABS?

 The Mobile Lab project will facilitate collaboration between employers, institutes of higher education, and public school districts to identify desirable skills and develop models of certification and degree attainment in high-demand areas.

 Need to assist students to enter the workforce more quickly with marketable skills